aizukanne/ansatz-analytica-system/index.md

 # Ansatz Analytica Points System

 The *Ansatz Analytica Points System (AAPS)* is an alternative method for evaluating team performance and predicting outcomes in football (soccer), combining statistical smoothing, probabilistic inference, and customized scoring rules.
+Designed to enhance predictive accuracy and account for contextual variability across matches and leagues, AAPS provides a dynamic and adaptive framework for understanding team strength over time.

 ## Overview